WSMorrison/BricksThenMadeNow/README.md

 ### Code Used

 - The button used throughout is a modified version of Button 13 from CSS Scan's [page of example buttons](https://getcssscan.com/css-buttons-examples), which is in turn attributed to Amazon.
+- The countries dropdown menu in the checkout form is by Chris Beaven and can be found [here.](https://github.com/SmileyChris/django-countries)

 ### Media